Long covid is destroying careers, leaving economic distress in its wake

 Health insurance companies, citing the blizzard of tests being ordered, say they are waiting for data-driven protocols to emerge so they can match insurance coverage with the best testing and treatment strategies for long covid.

-“In many cases, the kitchen sink approach is not helping,” said Michael Sherman, chief medical officer of Point32Health, a non-profit insurance company in Massachusetts formed from the merger of Harvard-Pilgrim and Tufts health plans.
+“In many cases, the kitchen sink approach is not helping,” said Michael Sherman, chief medical officer of Point32Health, a nonprofit insurance company in Massachusetts formed from the merger of Harvard-Pilgrim and Tufts health plans.
 Until research is published into what tests and treatments work, he said, “there’s a lack of evidence that anyone can look to.”

 ‘This virus took my career’